TheBeef/BittyHTTP/README.md

 Bitty HTTP is licensed under the MIT License (see License.txt).
 This means you are free to use this software however you want as long as you keep the copyright notice.

+# Web site

+You can access the web site for Bitty HTTP at http://bittyhttp.com and the documentation at http://bittyhttp.com/Development.html

+The web site is running under Bitty HTTP as am example of what Bitty HTTP can do.

 # Build and run

 ## Prerequisite for building